-Hike the Appalachian Trail from Unicoi Gap, climbing to summit views at Rocky Mountain and Tray Mountain and through lush forest filled with wildflowers and mountain laurel.
+Hike to Tray Mountain from Unicoi Gap on the Appalachian Trail, climbing to summit views at Rocky Mountain, and exploring a lush North Georgia forest filled with wildflowers and mountain laurel.

 As part of its northbound, 2000+ mile hike from Springer Mountain to Maine, the Appalachian Trail treks some of North Georgia’s most beautiful terrain.
-This ten mile roundtrip on the AT scales to some stunning views from two mountain summits, Rocky Mountain and Tray Mountain.
-It crosses trickling creeks, climbs through mossy, boulder-filled forest and tunnels through gnarled, low-canopy forests filled with mountain laurel and wildflowers.
+This ten-mile round trip on the AT scales to some stunning views from two mountain summits, Rocky Mountain and Tray Mountain.
+It crosses trickling creeks, climbs through a mossy, boulder-filled forest and tunnels through gnarled, low-canopy forests filled with mountain laurel and wildflowers.
 And along the way, the hike crosses through some abundantly beautiful, lush Georgia forest.

-The hike departs from Unicoi Gap, one of a few paved trailheads on Georgia’s 75 mile stretch of the Appalachian Trail.
-It’s a great workout, climbing and descending a combined 6600 feet over its ten mile journey to Rocky Mountain, Indian Grave Gap, Tray Mountain and back.
-It’s by far one of our favorite stretches of the Appalachian Trail in Georgia, and it’s an equally great, challenging day hike as it is a quick overnight backpacking trip.
+The route departs from Unicoi Gap, one of a few paved trailheads on Georgia’s 75 mile stretch of the Appalachian Trail.
+It’s a great workout, climbing and falling a combined 6600 feet over its ten-mile journey to Rocky Mountain, Indian Grave Gap, Tray Mountain and back.
+It’s by far one of our favorite stretches of the Appalachian Trail in Georgia, and it’s an equally great, challenging day hike or a quick overnight backpacking trip.

-Appalachian Trail Unicoi Gap to Tray Mountain: the hike
+Appalachian Trail Tray Mountain from Unicoi Gap: the hike

 The hike departs from the Unicoi Gap parking area on GA 75 (view maps and driving directions), trailing eastbound and ascending rustic wooden log stairs.
-Following the iconic, rectangular white blazes of the Appalachian Trail, the hike begins a nearly unwavering climb to the Rocky Mountain summit, crossing several trickling springs and climbing through a rocky, boulder-filled terrain.
+Following the iconic, rectangular white blazes of the Appalachian Trail, the hike begins a steady ascent, crossing several trickling springs and climbing through a rocky, boulder-filled terrain.

 The hike crosses a small creek, trailing through a grove of rhododendron and passing a campsite at .6 miles.
-The Appalachian Trail passes the blue-blazed Rocky Mountain Trail at .85 miles, arcing sharply southbound and making a final climb to the Rocky Mountain summit.
+The Appalachian Trail passes the blue-blazed Rocky Mountain Trail at .85 miles, arcing sharply southbound and making a final climb to the summit of Rocky Mountain.

 The hike crests Rocky Mountain at 1.3 miles, catching views of Yonah Mountain and the rolling landscape of the southern Appalachian Mountains.
-Several off-trail campsites (located on a blue-blazed side trail) offer excellent camping at the Rocky Mountain summit.
+Several off-trail campsites (located on a blue-blazed side trail) offer excellent near-summit camping.

-From the summit, the Appalachian Trail catches a few more high-elevation views at 1.5 miles before making a steady, southeast-bound descent.
-The hike drops elevation through a fern-filled forest, descending rustic stone stairs and dropping through groves of gnarly-branched mountain laurel on Rocky Mountain’s lower elevations.
+The Appalachian Trail catches a few more high-elevation views before making a steady, southeast-bound descent.
+The hike drops elevation through a fern-filled forest, descending rustic stone stairs through groves of gnarly-branched mountain laurel on Rocky Mountain’s lower elevations.

 The hike reaches Indian Grave Gap at 2.5 miles, crossing a gravel road.
 The AT climbs from Indian Grave Gap, ascending through a lush forest filled with moss, the pungent scent of leafy galax, and dense mountain laurel groves.

 From here, it’s a nearly continuous ascent to Tray Mountain.
 The Appalachian Trail crosses a small spring at 3.2 miles just before crossing the gravel-paved Tray Mountain Road.
-The hike passes a small campsite at 3.3 miles and tunnels through a dense mountain laurel canopy before reaching a wide, grassy glen at 3.5 miles.
-Nicknamed the ‘Cheese Factory’, the glen is a prime Appalachian Trail campsite, loved for its ample, wide, grassy tent sites and a nearby spring.
-It’s the historic site of a dairy from the 1800s, though little evidence of the actual cheese factory remains.
+The hike passes a small campsite at 3.3 miles and tunnels through a dense mountain laurel canopy before reaching a broad, grassy glen at 3.5 miles.
+Nicknamed the ‘Cheese Factory,’ the glen is a prime Appalachian Trail campsite, loved for its ample grassy tent sites and a nearby spring.
+It’s the historic site of a dairy from the 1800s, though little evidence of the original cheese factory remains.

 The AT continues its climb, switching back through a lush, green forest filled with tall wildflowers.
 The hike passes a wide rock slab at 4 miles, catching the first views of nearby Tray Mountain from the rock overlook.
 There’s an on-trail campsite here as well, offering some spectacular morning views.

-Departing the Tray Mountain summit, this hike turns to retrace its outbound steps on the Appalachian Trail, descending through Tray Gap and Indian Grave Gap.
-Reaching Indian Grave Gap, the hike makes a final climb to the Rocky Mountain summit, scaling 850 feet of elevation before making a continuous descent to Unicoi Gap.
-The Appalachian Trail reaches the Unicoi Gap trailhead at just under 10 miles, completing the hike.
+Departing Tray Mountain, this hike turns to retrace its outbound steps on the Appalachian Trail, descending through Tray Gap and Indian Grave Gap.
+The route makes a final climb to the Rocky Mountain summit, scaling 850 feet of elevation before making a continuous descent to Unicoi Gap.
+The adventure reaches the Unicoi Gap trailhead at just under 10 miles, completing the hike.

 More Appalachian Trail adventure from Unicoi Gap

-After crossing the highway, the AT makes a steep climb from Unicoi Gap to climb Blue Mountain and trek across a wildflower-filled ridge.
+After crossing the highway, the AT climbs steeply from Unicoi Gap to Blue Mountain and treks across a wildflower-filled ridge.
 Hike the Appalachian Trail to the Blue Mountain AT shelter and Chattahoochee Gap to visit a small, trickling spring that eventually becomes the mighty, wide-flowing Chattahoochee River.